swiss/fedlex-jolux/doc/citations.md

 :::{admonition} jolux:Citation
 :class: note
 :name: Citation
-A **jolux:Citation** is used to model citations between legal resources.
+A **jolux:Citation** is used to model citations between legislative resources.
 :::

 The following figure shows the general structure of a citation: